Case study: Claiming constructive dismissal

-The Employment Appeals Tribunal decided that the company had appointed Brian as joint area manager without consultation or notice to Jean and this conduct had undermined the relationship of confidence and trust between her and the company.
-The Tribunal found that it reasonable that she found this undermining of her confidence and trust in her.
+The adjudication officer decided that the company had appointed Brian as joint area manager without consultation or notice to Jean and this conduct had undermined the relationship of confidence and trust between her and the company.
+The adjudication officer found that it reasonable, that she found this undermining of her confidence and trust in her.
 The managing director had failed to communicate with her to reassure her about her position and to maintain the relationship of confidence and trust.

 This conduct indicated that the company no longer intended to be bound by